dsonyy/light-printer/README.md

 - `PIN_GREEN` - GPIO pin number for green light control.
 - `PIN_BLUE` - GPIO pin number for blue light control.

-**&ast;** If the program send move command to the printer, the extruder won't be moved instantly.
+**&ast;** If the program sends move command to the printer, it takes some time to physically move the extruder.
 So that we need to wait a bit untill the extruder is in the right place.
 The final delay time equals to `X_STEP * X_SLEEP_PER_MM` for horizontal movement and `Z_STEP * Z_SLEEP_PER_MM` for vertical.

 ### Camera settings
-Long exposure time depends on the an image size.
-Every input image row adds additional seconds so it usually takes a few minutes to make a picture.
+Long exposure time depends on the image size.
+Every input image row adds additional seconds so it usually takes a few minutes to make a whole picture.
 The most importat thing is there must be a **fully dark room** because every single light may be visible on the final picture.

 To create the pictures from the [gallery](#gallery) section I used F3.2 and F3.5 shutter, ISO 100 and manual exposure time.